adzerk/audience-ios-objc-sdk/README.md

 # iOS 14 and collecting IDs

+In iOS 14, Apple changed their privacy guidelines and APIs.
+We recommend reading Apple's instructions on [User Privacy and Data Use](https://developer.apple.com/app-store/user-privacy-and-data-use/).

-Due to changes introduced in iOS 14, VelocidiSDK no longer uses the IDFA by default and requires the developer to explicit an ID to identify the user.
-It is up to the developer to choose which user IDs to use.
-As a rule of thumb, we recommend reading Apple's instructions on [User Privacy and Data Use](https://developer.apple.com/app-store/user-privacy-and-data-use/).
+Due to those changes the VelocidiSDK no longer uses the IDFA by default and instead requires the developer to explicitly define an ID to identify the user.
+It is up to the developer to choose which user IDs to use, taking in consideration that the ID type should be supported by the CDP system.
+Refer to https://docs.velocidi.com/collect/user-ids/#default-id-types for currently supported IDs.

 ## Using your own first-party ID
 You can use any first-party ID with [VSDKUserId](https://ios.developers.velocidi.com/Classes/VSDKUtil.html), as exemplified in